aqsa286/Docker-compose_lamp-stack/README.md

         && docker-php-ext-enable mcrypt

 Back in our docker-compose.yml file, we modify the definition of the php-httpd service.
 We cannot reference the image directly as we did before.
 Instead, we specify the directory containing our custom Dockerfile as the build context:

     nano docker-compose.yml

+Docker compose configuration file.

     version: '3.7'